Which big contract could the Yankees take on to trade Jacoby Ellsbury?

-Jacoby Ellsbury is about halfway through the seven-year, $153 million contract he signed prior to the 2014 season, and he has lost his spot in the everyday lineup of the New York Yankees.
+Jacoby Ellsbury is about halfway through the seven-year, $153 million contract he signed before the 2014 season, and he has lost his spot in the everyday lineup of the New York Yankees.
 This is why in the days leading up to the trade deadline and beyond, if necessary, it would make sense for the Yankees to explore ways to move the veteran outfielder, including a possible swap for another team’s bad contract.

 Ellsbury, who turns 34 in September, is batting .249 with a .324 on-base percentage, eight doubles and four homers in 224 plate appearances.
 The Yankees have a glut of outfielders now that Clint Frazier has established himself in a group that already includes MVP candidate Aaron Judge and Brett Gardner, with Aaron Hicks due back soon from the disabled list.